CudaText-addons/cuda_git_status/readme/readme.txt

 - branch name, e.g. "master"
 - * symbol, if this branch is not clean
-- -N, for number of commits behind repo
+- +M, for number of commits ahead
-- +M, for number of commits above repo
+- -N, for number of commits behind

 ported from GitStatusBar plugin for Sublime Text.
 author: Alexey (CudaText)